MPhil/PhD in Film and/or Television Studies

 - We normally only consider applications from candidates who are in possession of a good BA Honours degree and who have (or are about to be awarded) a Masters degree.

-- Anyone interested in applying to our MPhil/PhD programme is advised to first contact our PhD Admissions Tutor Dr. Karl Schoonover (K dot Schoonover at warwick dot ac dot uk) to ascertain if their intended project can be supervised in this department.
-An indicative list of areas in the field of Film and Television Studies which the faculty here have particular specialist expertise is available here.
+- Anyone interested in applying to our MPhil/PhD programme is advised to first contact our PhD Admissions Tutor Dr James MacDowell to ascertain if their intended project can be supervised in this department.
+An indicative list of areas in the field of Film and Television Studies which the faculty here have particular specialist expertise can be found here.
 N.B.
 We strongly advise you to liaise with us BEFORE completing the online application for scholarships - see further details below.

 - You can fill in the PhD application form at http://www.warwick.ac.uk/go/pgapply or email our Postgraduate Admissions Secretary to request a hard copy of the application form and further printed information about graduate study in the Department of Film and Television Studies and the University of Warwick.

 There is no official deadline for PhD applications, although there are specific deadlines for anyone thinking of applying for a scholarship.
-These usually occur in early January.
+These usually occur in early January (in 2019 the deadline is 14 Jan for UK/EU students and 18 Jan for international students).
+To be eligible for the departmental scholarship you should have submitted your application by 1 March 2019.
 It is highly advised that you submit a draft of your application to the department by early December.

 - Follow this link for information about the fees for our research degrees and this link for general information about funding opportunities for research students.

-- Warwick University now runs its own special scholarship scheme for international research students: the Chancellor's International Scholarship.
-The Application deadline for this year’s competition is 23:59pm (GMT) on Friday 18th January 2019.
+- For non-EU international students, Warwick University runs its own special scholarship scheme: the Chancellor's International Scholarship.
+To be entered into competition for this award you will need to complete the university’s application form.
+The application deadline for this year’s competition is 23:59pm (GMT) on Friday 18th January 2019.
 All supporting documents (references and transcripts) must be uploaded by Friday 25th January 2019 at the latest.
-Many countries also have scholarship schemes which fund students studying higher degrees overseas and you should investigate if any such schemes exist in your country.
+Many countries also have scholarship schemes which fund students studying higher degrees overseas and you should investigate if any such schemes exist in your country